 Employee benefit obligations are determined using actuarial valuations.
 An actuarial valuation involves making various assumptions that may differ from actual developments.
 These include the estimation of the appropriate discount rate, future salary increases and mortality rates.
-Due to the complexities involved in the valuation and its long-term nature, the employee benefit obligation is highly sensitive to changes in these assumptions.
-All
+Due to the complexities involved in the valuation and its long-term nature, the employee benefit obligation is highly footbanges in assumptions are reviewed at each reporting date. these assumptions.
+All ii) Deferred tax